-- Some coughs can be treated at home — Your veterinarian may prescribe medication that can be given at home for uncomplicated respiratory infections.
+- Some coughs can be treated at home — Your veterinarian may prescribe medication to be given at home for uncomplicated respiratory infections or allergies.

-- Watch for signs of more serious conditions — In addition to productive coughs, keep an eye out for open-mouth breathing or other types of labored breathing, plus fever, lethargy, or untidy appearance that could signal pneumonia or an asthmatic attack.
+- Watch for signs of more serious conditions — In addition to productive coughs, keep an eye out for open-mouth or other types of labored breathing.
+Fever, lethargy, or untidy appearance could signal pneumonia or an asthmatic attack.

 Why do cats cough?

-- Allergies.
-Like people, cats get allergies too.
-Respiratory allergies in cats are often accompanied by coughing, sneezing, a runny nose, itchy and watery eyes, and wheezing.
+Like humans, cats get allergies , too.
+Grass, mold, pollen, dust, and other common allergens can trigger a cat’s allergies.
+Respiratory allergies in cats are often accompanied by a dry cough, sneezing, a runny nose, itchy and watery eyes, and wheezing.

-- Asthma.
-Also known as bronchial asthma, asthmatic flare-ups caused by allergens, essential oils, and certain fragrances can be more serious for cats.
+Also known as bronchial asthma, asthmatic flare-ups caused by allergens, essential oils, and certain fragrances can be serious for cats.
 While relatively rare, feline asthma causes irritation, swelling, and constriction of the airways.

-- Pneumonia.
 This is a serious condition and, unfortunately, one that can be easily missed because symptoms are often similar to less serious upper respiratory infections or colds.
-Seek immediate medical attention if you notice that your cat: coughs up mucus or blood, develops eye or nasal discharge, struggles to breathe, develops a fever, is lethargic, or has a bluish mouth.
+Seek immediate medical attention if you notice that your cat coughs up mucus or blood, develops eye or nasal discharge, struggles to breathe, develops a fever, is lethargic, or has a bluish mouth.

 When is it time to go to the vet?

-An occasional cough may not be a reason for alarm, but a persistent and productive cough typically is.
-You may notice your cat coughs while crouched with its neck extended upward.
-Other times a coughing cat needs veterinary attention is when they have:
+An occasional cough may not be a reason for alarm, but a persistent and productive wet cough typically is.
+Often, a coughing cat needs immediate veterinary attention when they have:

 - Developed a bluish tint to the lips, gums, or mouth overall